cosmos/interchain-security/docs/docs/consumer-development/changeover-procedure.md

 {
 ...
     "initial_height" : {
-        // must correspond to current revision number of sovereign chain
+        // must correspond to current revision number of standalone chain
         // e.g. stride-1 => "revision_number": 1
         "revision_number": 1,

         // must correspond to a height that is at least 1 block after the upgrade
-        // that will add the `consumer` module to the sovereign chain
+        // that will add the `consumer` module to the standalone chain
         // e.g. "upgrade_height": 100 => "revision_height": 101
         "revision_height": 1,
     },